How to deploy Azure Policy with Bicep

 Now, when the basics are clear, let’s look into more advanced topics.

-First of all, remember that you can deploy your custom Azure policy definitions at the subscription and management group levels only.
+First of all, remember that you can only deploy your custom Azure policy definitions at the subscription and management group levels.
 At the same time, Azure Policy assignments can be created at the management group, subscription, and resource group levels.
 Also, keep in mind that the deployment scope of a policy, in turn, effectively limits its assignment scope.

 The Bicep VS Code extension will warn you about the resources that cannot be deployed to the target scope, and the Bicep compiler will produce the compilation error.

-Using different deployment scopes will also impact the way you reference other resources in your configuration.
-If it is a new resource defined in the same Bicep file, then using standard syntax like ‘resourceSymbolicName.Id’ should be enough.
-However, when you need to reference an existing resource, e.g., a policy definition in policy initiative, first you should correctly define that resource in your Bicep file, and second, you should use the correct reference function:
+Using different deployment scopes will also impact how you reference other resources in your configuration.
+Using standard syntax like ‘resourceSymbolicName.Id’ should be enough if a new resource is defined in the same Bicep file.
+However, when you need to reference an existing resource, e.g., a policy definition in policy initiative, first, you should correctly define that resource in your Bicep file, and second, you should use the correct reference function:

 If you want to assign your policy at the tenant level, you should use the Tenant Root Group for that.